rhiaro/ocds_extendedProcurementCategory_extension/README.md

 # Extended procurement category
 ## Description:

-Categorize more specifically the good or service to be hired.
+Add additional categories in order to classify more specifically the good or service to be contracted.

 ## Proposal: